eclipsesource/tabris-js/doc/custom-widgets.md

 }
 ```

-### Compatibility with iOS 8 and 9
+### Compatibility with iOS 9

-For compatibility with the JavaScriptCore environment version used in iOS 8 and 9, ES6 language features must be transpiled.
-See http://kangax.github.io/compat-table/es6/
+For compatibility with the JavaScriptCore version used in iOS 9, some ES6 language features must be transpiled (see [EcmaScript 6](lang.md#ecmascript-6)).